 Our coilovers are rebuildable, however it takes far less time to replace the entire shock unit with a brand new one instead of you taking them out of your vehicle, sending them to us and we disassemble them and replace any necessary parts.
 You are more than welcome to send in your coilovers so we can inspect them or you can use our extensive online store to source out which parts you may need if you are the DIY’er and want to minimize downtime and swap out the parts yourself.
-Brand new replacement shocks can be purchased for $135 each + shipping.
+Brand new replacement shocks can be purchased starting at $135 and up + shipping.

 8. What maintenance is needed / how do I care for my coilovers?

 We recommend you periodically inspect your coilovers, especially in climates where you have lots of rain or snow.
 Dirt and debris can accumulate over time and can cause problems later down the road when you want to adjust ride height.
 Cleaning agents such as Simple Green and even wheel & tire cleaner are excellent choices, along with a soft wire brush or even your sister’s toothbrush.
 You don’t go a year or two without washing your car do you?
 Yeah that’s what we thought.
 Keep your coilovers clean!

 9. Where can I purchase replacement parts for my coilovers?

 We offer a comprehensive list of replacement parts for your Ksport Suspension.
 Please visit the Replacement Parts section of the Ksport Store where we’ve accumulated countless photos to make it easier to find what you need fast.
 Order online and we will ship the parts right to your door.

 To file a warranty claim, please click here to visit our warranty page.